-- two midterm written tests (the first mid-semester after Topic 6, the second at the end of the midterm, both 25 points); - a final written test on professional knowledge and analytical-interpretive skills (50 points).
+- two continuous written tests (the first one during the semester covering the first 6 topics, the second one at the end of the continuous teaching, both tests 25 points each); - a final written test on professional knowledge and analytical-interpretive skills (50 points).

-The course is completed with an assessment resulting from the interim control of learning outcomes during the teaching part of the semester of study and from the final control of learning outcomes (50/50).
+The course is completed with an assessment resulting from the continuous assessment of learning outcomes during the teaching part of the semester of study and from the final assessment of learning outcomes (50/50).